ShenghuiXue/linux-command-cheat-sheet/README.md

     tail -5 <file_name> // set how many lines to print out
     ```
 * wc
-  * This command prints counts the number of lines, words, and characters in one or mutiple files
+  * This command prints counts the number of lines, words, and characters in one or multiple files
     ```s
     wc <file_name>
     wc <file_name_1> <file_name_2>